mariebtreschow/nycda-backend-exam/part2.md

 4 - What is a foreign key?
 Given that you have a Factory that has many cars and car that belongs to a factory, What would be your foreign key column?

 Foreign key has a relation to another table is out database.
-For example when we created our comments table, we needed it to have a relation to the posts table.
-So we created a foreign key on our comments table that could relate to the primary key in the posts table.
+For example when we created our comments table, we needed it to have a relation to the customer table.
+So we created a foreign key on our comments table that could relate to the primary key in the customer table.

 5 - List all the model lifecycle hooks you have learned from sequelize and explain them briefly if necessary.